Laiacs/CV/README.md

 ![CVEspiral](CV_Espiral_01.jpg)
 ![Llegenda_02](Llegenda_02.png)

-**How I spent my time** A graphic that explores how I spent my time since I starded studying.
+**How I spent my time** This timeline chart illustrates how I have allocated my time throughout the years, starting from my academic journey and moving through the different phases of my professional and personal life.
+Key milestones include the beginning of my career, promotions, becoming a parent, and more recently, my reskilling into data analytics.
+Each phase reflects shifts in priorities and the evolving balance between work, learning, and family life.

 ![Temps_Laia](temps_Laia_03.png)

 ![Llegenda_temps_Laia](llegenda_temps_Laia_03.png)

 ## From team & project management to Data Analytics